Use Free Plug-in To Create A Comparison Table In WordPress

 Price has a strong influence on any purchase decision.
 In the following example, our prospective buyer can go directly to Amazon.co.uk by clicking on the price.
 If they buy the product, you earn your advertising fee.

 Okay, enough about the theory behind comparison tables, let’s start!
 We’re going to show you how to put together a comparison table using a simple example with two products.
-We use two free plug-ins for creating the table, which you can download directly via your WordPress backend:
+We use one free plug-in for creating the table, which you can download directly via your WordPress backend: The TablePress plug-in: https://tablepress.org

 Creating A Table With TablePress